w3bdesign/w3bdesign/README.md

 <br/> <br/>
 According to <a href="https://committers.top/norway_private">https://committers.top</a> I am currently the most active developer in Norway on Github!
 <br/> <br/>
-Right now my primary focus is on experimenting with GPT-4, GPT-4-Turbo as well as other new AI models and finding out how to best utilize it for web development, coding assistance, online research and implementing it with AI-based online applications, such as https://github.com/w3bdesign/spotify-import
+Right now my primary focus is on experimenting with GPT-4 Omni as well as other new AI models and finding out how to best utilize it for web development, coding assistance, online research and implementing it with AI-based online applications, such as https://github.com/w3bdesign/spotify-import

 You can check out some of my recent work on my Github profile.
 </span>